rsyslog/rsyslog/source/messageparser.rst

 input modules need to support it, so this functionality would require some time to implement.

-The cookbook recipe for using different parsers for different devices is given as an actual in-depth example in the `$RulesetParser <rscon1_rulesetsparser.html>`_ configuration directive doc page.
-In short, it is accomplished by defining specific rulesets for the required parser chains, defining different listener ports for each of the devices with different format and binding these listeners to the correct ruleset (and thus parser chains).
+The coockbook recipe for using different parsers for different devices is given as an actual in-depth example in the `$RulesetParser <rscon1_rulesetsparser.html>`_ configuration directive doc page.
+In short, it is acomplished by defining specific rulesets for the required parser chains, definining different listener ports for each of the devices with different format and binding these listeners to the correct ruleset (and thus parser chains).
 Using that approach, a variety of different message formats can be supported via a single rsyslog